Code-Institute-Submissions/Data-Centric-Milestone-Project-6/README.md

 ## Testing

+In order to test the code locally, I used the terminal command below.
+- python -m flask run

 ## Deployment

 To run the code locally on my own machine, I used the terminal command below then clicking on the link provided in the terminal